mkrolczykk/airflow-project/README.md

 ```
 $ docker-compose up airflow-init
 ```
-You will probably see, that most of the dag definition tests has failed, it's because we haven't configured the variables, connections <br /> and secret HashiCorp vault backend, which we will set in the next steps
+You will probably see, that most of the dag definition tests has failed, it's because we haven't configured the variables, connections and secret HashiCorp vault backend, which we will set in the next steps
 * Start airflow
 ```